-Maybe you want to change or upgrade your studies.
+Maybe you want to progress or advance your studies.
 Perhaps you’ve completed your English language course or a Diploma, and now want to take the next step to further studies.
 Or maybe you have a packaged program and have completed the initial units, and would like to explore other options for your next set of courses.

 For international students, the Australian government predominantly issues a Student visa (subclass 500).
 This allows the following types of study on this visa: